jugosack/blog-app-rails/README.md

 ## Key Features <a name="key-features"></a>

 - Registered users will be able to create new blog posts.
 - Users will be able to view blog posts on the application's home page.
 - Users will be able to delete their own blog posts.
 - Users will be able to comment on blog posts.
 - Controllers specs
 - Views
 - Add Styling to the Project
 - Add forms
+- Integration specs for Views and fix n+1 problems.
+- Add device.

 <br>